rmnavr/wy/README.md

 # Wy — Hy-lang without parentheses

-Wy uses indents to wrap expressions (as many other lisp without parentheses projects).
+Wy uses indents to wrap expressions (similar to many other "LISP without parentheses" projects).

 What wy also brings to the table is:
 * Syntax for every possible hy opener, including macros: `(`, `#(`, `[`, `{`, `~@#(`, etc.